nikhil-1e9/toxic-tweets-detection/README.md

-# toxic-tweets-detection
+# toxic-content-detection
-Building a real-time monitoring system to detect Toxic Tweets using Twitter API and the Passive Aggressive Classifier
+Building a real-time monitoring system to detect Toxic content using Reddit API and the Passive Aggressive Classifier